DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`fury.diff || fury.deficit || furydiff`_

--   This condition retrieves the deficit of fury (resource) that the player has.
+-   This condition calculates the deficit of Fury (maximum Fury - current Fury) for the target.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The deficit of fury.
+-   The deficit of Fury.

 #### _Example:_